waghms/Resume-Parsing/README.md

 # Resume Parser using OpenAI

 ## Introduction
 This project is a **Resume Parsing** tool that extracts structured data from resumes using **OpenAI** and other NLP techniques.
-It can parse resumes in various formats like **PDF, DOCX, TXT**, and convert them into structured JSON data.
+It can parse resumes in various formats like **PDF**, and convert them into structured JSON data.

 ## Features
 - 📝 Extracts Name, Contact Details, Skills, Experience, and Education